 Vegetation cover surveys can be used to provide a wide range of information and data, including summarizing the prevalence of native and non-native plant cover, determining species cover, relative species richness and diversity, and assessing canopy height.
-The primary objective of the transect- and quadrat-level cover surveys for this project was to assess the approximate cover of native coastal strand vegetation over time.
+The primary objective of the transect- and guadrat-level cover surveys for this project was to assess the approximate cover of native coastal strand vegetation over time.
 The line-intercept transect and cover class quadrat survey methods are described, along with example field data sheets, in SOP 3.2 Vegetation Cover Surveys (TBF 2015b).
 Data were evaluated as percent cover by species.
-Additionally, individual seedlings were counted within randomly selected quadrats as part of the Cover Class Quadrat vegetation cover assessment method semi-annually.
+Additionally, individual seedlings were counted within randomly selected quadrats as part of the Cover Class Quadrat vegetation cover assessment method semiannually.
 Data are presented as germinated seedlings per square meter categorized by species and nativity, following assessment procedures described in SOP 3.4 Seed Bank Germination (TBF 2015c), and seedling data are also extrapolated up to the whole restoration area at approximately 6,900 m.
 Four vegetation transects were surveyed within the restoration area and compared to two control transects surveyed outside the restoration area (approximately 100 m south of the restoration area).
-Vegetation cover surveys were conducted on 13 December 2016; 24 March, 21 June, and 20 September 2017; 11 January, 24 May, 15 August, and 14 December 2018; 22 February, 21 May, and 1 August 2019.
+Vegetation cover surveys were conducted on 13 December 2016; 24 March, 21 June, and 20 September 2017; 11 January, 24 May, 15 August, and 14 December 2018; 22 February, 21 May, and 1 August, and 6 November 2019; 5 February, and 24 July 2020.

-All four of the seeded vegetation species germinated within and immediately adjacent to the restoration area [i.e. beach evening primrose (Camissoniopsis cheiranthifolia), red sand verbena (Abronia maritima), beach bur sage (Ambrosia chamissonis), and beach salt bush (Atriplex leucophylla) (Figure 14).
+All four of the seeded vegetation species germinated within and immediately adjacent to the restoration area [i.e., beach evening primrose (Camissoniopsis cheiranthifolia), red sand verbena (Abronia maritima), beach bur sage (Ambrosia chamissonis), and beach salt bush (Atriplex leucophylla) (Figures 11a and 11b).
 Additionally, three other vegetation species germinated within the project area, two native and one non-native.
-The two natives were woolly heads (Nemacaulis denudata) and pink sand verbena (Abronia umbellata) and the non-native species was sea rocket (Cakile maritima) (Figure 14).
-Neither woolly heads, a native and possibly rare species variant, nor pink sand verbena (a different species than Abronia maritima) were in the seed mix as confirmed by the seed provider; thus, it is probable that there was either an existing seed bank for these species' already along Santa Monica Beach, or that they were transported by wind, waves, birds, or humans.
-Combining all transects surveyed in Year 3, the highest proportions of cover were found to be beach evening primrose (C. cheiranthifolia) and beach saltbush (A. leucophylla) (Figure 15).
-Sea rocket exhibited the lowest cover of any of the present species and was periodically removed by hand from within the restoration area as an adaptive management maintenance activity.
-As Figure 15 illustrates, the vegetation has become more diverse over time (rather than dominated by one or two species), with a more even cover distribution of the native vegetation (see the most recent survey, 1 August 2019).
+The two natives were woolly heads (Nemacaulis denudata) and pink sand verbena (Abronia umbellata), and the non-native species was European sea rocket (Cakile maritima) (Figures 11a and 11b).
+Neither woolly heads, a native and possibly rare species variant, nor pink sand were in the seed mix as confirmed by the seed provider; thus, it is probable that there was either an existing seed bank for these species already along Santa Monica Beach, or that they were transported by wind, waves, birds, or humans.
+Combining all transects surveyed in Year 4, the highest proportions of cover were found to be beach evening primrose and beach saltbush (Figure 12).
+In all years, sea rocket exhibited the lowest cover of any of the present species and was periodically removed by hand from within the restoration area as an adaptive management maintenance activity.
+As Figure 12 displays, the vegetation has become more diverse over time (rather than dominated by one or two species), with a more even cover distribution of the native vegetation (see the most recent survey, 24 July 2020).